shuiruge/entropy/README.md

 ## TODO

-- [ ] Explain KL-divergence as the relative surprise.
+- [ ] Explain [KL-divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) as the relative surprise.
+- [ ] Prove that there exists solutions for the Langrangian multipliers.

 ## References